Semantic Guided Single Image Reflection Removal

 \subsection{Multi-task Learning for Simultaneous Reflection Removal and Semantic Estimation}

-From the the two studies presented in Sec.~\ref{sec:motivation} and Sec.~\ref{sec:valid_analysis}, we can see the benefit of using semantic information in the reflection removal task and we confirm the semantic segmentation estimation is relatively robust too reflection interference with moderate intensity.
-Our method tries to solve these normal cases, leaving the rare extreme cases as our future direction.

-Given an input image with reflection interference, we perform two tasks: (1) $f^S$: extracting background semantic map $\mathbf{S}_B$ from input $\mathbf{I}$, and 2) $f^B$: Recovering background layer $\mathbf{B}$ (also reflection layer $\mathbf{R}$) from input $\mathbf{I}$ along with the semantic information ($\mathbf{S_B}$) obtained in the first task.
+Given an input image with reflection interference, we perform two tasks: (1) Extracting background semantic map $\mathbf{S}_B$ from input $\mathbf{I}$, and (2) Recovering background layer $\mathbf{B}$ (also reflection layer $\mathbf{R}$) from input $\mathbf{I}$ along with the semantic information ($\mathbf{S_B}$) obtained in the first task.
 To this end, we propose the semantic guide reflection removal network (SGR$^2$N), in which a novel semantic guidance module is proposed to link semantic segmentation and reflection removal together.
 Our method can work adaptively using semantic information as guidance for reflection removal.

-Using multi-task learning, we train a convolution neural network (CNN) to achieve these two tasks together.

-\textbf{Network architecture}. \yunfei{ Our SRRN layout is illustrated in Fig.~\ref{fig:main_figure}, containing a \emph{Feature Extraction} module, a \emph{Layer Reconstruction} module, and a \emph{Semantic Estimation} module.
-The \emph{Feature Extraction} module aims to extract features for subsequent tasks.
-We use ResNet-101~\cite{Semantic:He2015Deep} as the \emph{Feature Extractor} and add the Atrous Spatial Pyramid Pooling (ASPP) module in Deeplab~\cite{Semantic:Chen2017Rethinking} at the end to capture information at different scales.
-The \emph{Semantic Estimation} module estimates the semantic information and this information is further used in reflection removal task.
-The last \emph{Layer Reconstruction} module utilize both the extracted features and the semantic information to recover the background and reflection layers.
-Fully convolutional layers are used to perform these two tasks.
-We also use skip connections (green arrows) between \emph{Feature Extractor} and \emph{Reconstruction Module} to forward and fuse the features from lower levels. }